Image generated by Dall-E

 Image: DaisyDisk

-DaisyDisk transforms disk space management into a visually intuitive experience with its signature sunburst diagram interface.
+DaisyDisk transforms disk space management into a visually intuitive experience with its signature sunburst diagram interface, now updated with Liquid Glass styling on macOS Tahoe.
 With it, you can scan multiple disks simultaneously, quickly identifying storage-hogging files and folders, and detecting hidden storage consumed by system files.

 DaisyDisk’s quick preview feature and ability to clean up large files through its drag-and-drop functionality make bulk file management effortless.
 For users with multiple drives or complex storage setups, its scanning engine provides lightning-fast results while revealing hard-to-find space wasters like cache files and forgotten downloads.